Brand: Brand personality

-Marketers or product managers that responsible for branding, seek to develop or align the expectations behind the brand experience, creating the impression that a brand associated with a product or service has certain qualities or characteristics, which make it special or unique.
-A brand can, therefore, become one of the most valuable elements in an advertising theme, as it demonstrates what the brand owner is able to offer in the marketplace.
-This means that building a strong brand helps to distinguish a product from similar ones and differentiate it from competitors.
+Marketers or product managers responsible for branding seek to develop or align the expectations behind the brand experience.
+Their goal is to create the impression that a brand associated with a product or service has certain qualities or characteristics which make it special or unique.
+Therefore, a brand can become one of the most valuable elements in an advertising strategy as it demonstrates what the brand owner is able to offer in the marketplace.
+This means that building a strong brand helps to distinguish a product from similar ones and sets it apart from competitors.
 The art of creating and maintaining a brand is called brand management.
 The orientation of an entire organization towards its brand is called brand orientation.
 Brand orientation develops in response to market intelligence.

 Careful brand management seeks to make products or services relevant and meaningful to a target audience.
 Marketers tend to treat brands as more than the difference between the actual cost of a product and its selling price; rather brands represent the sum of all valuable qualities of a product to the consumer and are often treated as the total investment in brand building activities including marketing communications.

 Consumers may look on branding as an aspect of products or services, as it often serves to denote a certain attractive quality or characteristic (see also brand promise).
 From the perspective of brand owners, branded products or services can command higher prices.
 Where two products resemble each other, but one of the products has no associated branding (such as a generic, store-branded product), potential purchasers may often select the more expensive branded product on the basis of the perceived quality of the brand or on the basis of the reputation of the brand owner.